 RDI’s mission is to advocate for rare diseases as an international public health and human rights priority and to raise awareness of rare diseases worldwide.

-RDI sits on the Executive Board of the NGO Committee for Rare Diseases and partners with it to advocate at the United Nations.
-The goal is to ensure that no one person living with a rare disease is left behind, in line with the UN’s Agenda 2030: the Sustainable Development Goals (SDGs).
+RDI sits on the Executive Board of the NGO Committee for Rare Diseases, a committee established under the umbrella of the Conference of NGOs in Consultative Relationship with the United Nations (CoNGO).
+We partner with the Committee to advocate at the United Nations.
+The goal is to ensure that no one person living with a rare disease is left behind, in line with the UN’s Agenda 2030: the Sustainable Development Goals (SDGs), and that the human rights of PLWRD and their families are recognized and protected.

-As part of this work, RDI and the NGO Committee for Rare Diseases strive for the adoption of a Resolution at the level of the UN General Assembly to address the needs of persons living with a rare disease.
+As part of this work, the global rare disease community – represented by RDI, the NGO Committee for Rare Diseases, and EURORDIS – lead a campaign calling for the adoption of a UN General Assembly Resolution on the Challenges of Persons Living with a Rare Disease.

 United Nations Advocacy Priority Areas: